vocalpy/crowsetta/doc/howto-user-format.rst

    onsets = annot_list[0]['seg_onsets']
    offsets = annot_list[0]['seg_offsets']

-This gets kind of annoying and makes you wonder if you should spend your vacation learning how to use one of those hacker text editors like ``vim``.
+Typing all those very similar ``['keys']`` in particular gets kind of annoying and makes you wonder if you should spend your vacation learning how to use one of those hacker text editors like ``vim``.

 But before you can worry about that, you get back reviews of your paper in *PLOS Comp.
 Bio.* called “Pidgeon Bat: Emergence of Dialects in